vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Kubernetes Cookbook](https://www.packtpub.com/free-ebooks/kubernetes-cookbook-second-edition), 2nd ed. by Hideto Saito, Hui-Chuan Chloe Lee, Ke-Jou Carol Hsu (Packt account *required*; how to automate and manage your Linux containers and improve the overall performance of your system; pretty beginner level introduction; could be outdated)

 ## Games for Programmers

+### About Games

+[Playing to Win: Becoming the Champion](https://www.goodreads.com/book/show/18171.Playing_to_Win) by David Sirlin (found this book in the days when I played Gwent; this very short book about playing games like Street Fighter, Chess, and Magic the Gathering, at the highest tournament levels; a lot of great advice written clearly and usefully, cleverly laid out and accessible; good!)

+### Card Games

+.

 ### Chess